-The current pay gap between women and men in Sweden is 12,5 %.
-This means that women work unpaid after 16:00 (4 pm) every day, calculated on a working day from 8 to 5.
+The current pay gap between women and men in Sweden is 12 %.
+This means that women work unpaid after 16:02 (4:02 pm) every day, calculated on a working day from 8 to 5.
 Men on the other hand get paid for their entire working day.
-This pay gap has remained more or less unchanged since the early 1980’s.

-The 16:00-movement is a coalition of organisations from the women’s movement, political women’s associations and trade unions, working together to put pressure on the government and employers to reach gender equal salaries.
+The 16:02-movement is a coalition of organisations from the women’s movement, political women’s associations and trade unions, working together to put pressure on the government and employers to reach gender equal salaries.

 The campaign was initiated by the Swedish Women’s Lobby ahead of the International Women’s Day in 2012.
-Since then, the pay gap has decreased with a total of nine minutes.
-We have moved from 15:51 to 16:00.
-With this pace, it will take 33 years (year 2050) to fully close the gap.
-The aim of the 16:00-movement is to make it happen sooner, and we will exist until women get Pay All Day (8 am-5 pm)!
+Since then, the pay gap has decreased with a total of eleven minutes.
+We have moved from 15:51 to 16:02.
+With this pace, it will take 32 years (year 2050) to fully close the gap.
+The aim of the 16:02-movement is to make it happen sooner, and we will exist until women get Pay All Day (8 am-5 pm)!

 want to join the Campaign?